algotyrnt/algotyrnt/README.md

 - 🎓 Computer Science student with a focus on dev ops and data science.
 - 💡 Interested in building innovative solutions for real-world problems.

-## 🚀 Projects
-Here are some of the projects I'm working on or have completed:

-### 🌟 Featured Projects
-- **[Dynamic Scheduling System for Healthcare](#)**: Optimized shift and leave management system with Angular, Spring Boot, and Firebase.
-- **Real-Time Event Ticketing System**: Command-line tool for booking and managing event tickets.
-- **Loan Fraud Detection Project**: Leveraging ML to detect anomalies in loan applications.

-### 🧪 Experiments and Research
-- Building a personal AI assistant using open-source LLaMA.
-- Exploring quantum computing applications in AI.

 ## 💻 Skills
 - **Languages**: Python, Java, JavaScript, SQL
 - **Frameworks & Tools**: Angular, Spring Boot, Flask, TensorFlow, Firebase